jimhigson/oboe.js/writing/main/4_Application_and_Reflection.md

 **40 to 60 pages**
 --->

+Relationship between type of a node and its purpose in the document.
+Purpose is often obvious from a combination of URL and type so can disregard the place in the document.
+This structure may be carefully designed but ultimately a looser interpretation of the structure can be safer.

 A feature set which is minimal but contain no obvious omissions.

 Under the heading [Anatomy of a SOA client] I deconstructed the way in